davidtavarez/pwndb/README.md

   --output OUTPUT  Return results as json/txt
 ```

-> Note: tor service must be up and running to connect to it on port 9050
+> Note: tor service must be up and running to be connected to port 9050

 ## Installation